nicholaspatrickhill/PepperApp/README.md

 When finished, users may terminate the application by selecting exit and pressing enter.

 ### API ENDPOINTS
-The folloiwing endpoints are available in the PepperApp API:
+The following endpoints are available in the PepperApp API:
 - **'/api/pepper/all'**  (GET)
 	Description: Get all peppers in the database.
 - **'/api/pepper/mild'** (GET)